 Tea is life

-So says one of my friends - a great connoisseur andtea lover.
-For dessert (seasonal fruits and sweet pies with fillings, including honey, nuts, cinnamon, sesame and fennel seeds), green tea is prepared with fresh mint and lots of sugar.
-This is an excellent tool to improve digestion after a hearty meal.
+This is what one of my friends says - a big onetea connoisseur and lover.
+Green tea, prepared with fresh mint and lots of sugar, is served with dessert (seasonal fruits and sweet pies with fillings including honey, nuts, cinnamon, sesame and fennel seeds).
+It is a great way to improve digestion after a hearty meal.
 There is also a special Moroccan hit - orange tea.
-Everyone knows that Morocco is a country of oranges.
-From their flowers turns out unusually fragrant water.
-Her and add to tea.
-In Russia, I have not seen it on sale, so if you want to try, go to Morocco.
-You will not regret.
+Everyone knows that Morocco is the country of oranges.
+Their flowers produce an incredibly fragrant water.
+This is what is added to tea.
+I have not seen it for sale in Russia, so if you want to try it, go to Morocco.
+You will not regret it.

 Chicken Pastilla